-The most important long-term capital resource of Oikocredit is its members' capital (88% of total long-term capital resources by the end of 2015).
+The most important long-term capital resource of Oikocredit is its members' capital (87% of total long-term capital resources by the end of 2016).
 The remaining funding is obtained from long-term loans as well as the reserves of Oikocredit (not including undistributed net income).
 For the near future, Oikocredit expects that it will be able to obtain its funding mainly in line with the previous years.
 Oikocredit does not foresee significant changes in the amounts and sources of funding compared to previous years.

 More detailed information about Oikocredit's capital resources, cash flows and funding structure is included in the audited annual accounts.
-This information can be found under the section 'consolidated financial statements' on pages 29 to 64 of the audited annual account 2015 (pages 30-33 contain the balance sheet, income statement and cash flow statement, whereas pages 34-64 contain explanatory notes).
-A reference to this information and the audited consolidated financial statements 2014 and 2013 is available in the table in paragraph 6.1 of this Prospectus
+This information can be found under the section 'consolidated financial statements' on pages 29 to 63 of the audited annual account 2016 (pages 30-33 contain the balance sheet, income statement and cash flow statement, whereas pages 34-63 contain explanatory notes).
+A reference to this information and the audited consolidated financial statements 2015 and 2014 is available in the table in section 6.1 of this Prospectus